THEFT & FRAUD

 PROVING YOUR INTENT OR IDENTITY

 Another weakness for the DA is proving the true identity of the person committing the theft.
-If you are suspected of embezzling money from a business it is crucial to contact our office immediately!
+If you are suspected of embezzling money from a business, it is crucial to contact our dedicated defense attorney immediately!
 Many things can be done to prevent the filing of criminal charges.
 Reviewing all relevant evidence involving intent, DNA, fingerprint analysis, crime scene investigation, video’s, financial documents, photographs, and witness statements can lend itself to possibly reducing or eliminate these criminal charges.
 Mr. Christl is well versed In identifying and exposing all issues related to theft offenses and will aggressively fight to prove the weakness in the DA’s case.

 PETTY THEFT - GRAND THEFT